flinders ranges tours

 Cheap or expensive

 You can pick up a pair of walking poles for seniors and adults for as little as $10 at Kmart.
 Will they be any good?
 There is truth in the saying that you get what you pay for.
 Cheaper poles tend to be heavier, are not as strong, have less comfortable hand grips, and their locking mechanisms (usually “twist lock” style) tend to fail very easily.
-It’s worth paying a bit more for a good brand which will mean lighter weight poles, a comfortable moulded hand and a built-in shock absorption mechanism.
+It’s worth paying a bit more for a good brand which will mean poles with lighter weight, a comfortable moulded hand and a built-in shock absorption mechanism.
 Good brands to look out for include Black Diamond and Leki.
+By the way, this is not a sponsored article.

 Locking systems